Automatic double tracking: Doubling echo

-Arrival of digital technology
+Post-tape technology

-With the advent of digital recording, tape- and analogue-based delay methods have not been much used, though many of these analogue techniques are frequently emulated using comparable digital techniques, or in some cases plugins which are used to extend the capabilities of a digital audio workstation.
+With the advent of studio rack effects and guitar effects pedals, tape-based delay methods have not been much used, though many of these tape-based techniques are frequently emulated using comparable analog circuit or digital techniques, or in some cases plugins which are used to extend the capabilities of a digital audio workstation.
 Some musicians and engineers may casually use the term ADT to refer to any form of simulated double tracking, including digital delay used in this manner.
 One of the very few examples of the original ADT technique being used in recent times is on the Beatles' Anthology albums from the mid-1990s, on which George Martin and Geoff Emerick decided to revive the analogue technique rather than simply use the modern digital alternatives to achieve a more authentic sound, feeling that ADT produced a warmer, less synthetic sound than digital delay and the latter would be inappropriate for use on recordings made on analogue equipment in the 1960s.